-Canopies are no longer a way of bringing light in, but a subject in its own right for Yves Touzin.
+Glass roofs are no longer a means of bringing in light but a subject in their own right for Yves Touzin.

-The stairs become humanized with traffic jams for Melanie Ranval.
+The stairs become more human with traffic jams of passers-by for Mélanie Ranval.

 The corners lined with cobwebs become enigmatic models of futuristic architecture

-"It looks like time has stopped there, that the place has been abandoned having left everything there overnight.
+"It seems that time has stopped dead there, that the place has been abandoned, having left everything in place, overnight.

-Its history is sad with this disturbing impression of finding itself like after in Chernobyl ... "
+His story is sad with this disturbing feeling of being together a bit like in Chernobyl ... "

-says the young photographer.
-So she preferred to attach to the production objects
+confides the young photographer.
+So she preferred to focus on production objects

-which she stages ( In-situ ) in a small corner of greenery, outside the workshop.
+that she stages (in-situ) in a small corner of greenery, outside the studio.

-"It's a real treasure inside: there are old production machines, administrative papers,
+"It's a real Ali-Baba's cave inside: there are old production machines, administrative papers,

 helmets from calendars dating from 1982 ...